 The blog developed into an award nominated blog, with Lauren priding herself on making adventures and exploration as accessible as possible for everyone, regardless of experience or budget and regularly writing up her top tips and weekly trips.

 Russell and Jana love to explore the everyday places that can be reached by almost everybody.
-Discovering those small disused train tracks, the canal paths between towns and cities and peoples local paths that often goes unused and the belief that you don't need to be super fit or have incredible skills to do it.
-They encourage others to get out share skills online, help others with adventure planning and ideas for their adventure trips.
+This includes discovering those small disused train tracks, the canal paths between towns and cities and people’s local paths that often go unused, while reinforcing the belief that you don't need to be super fit or have incredible skills to do it..

 In 2015 Russell scooted from Land's End to John O'Groats (LEJOG), inspiring friends to cycle it in 2016.
 In 2017, Russell will be learning to swim so that he can swim in Loch Ness.